How To Be A Good Coworker?

 Live Up to Your End of the Job

 Your employers have certain expectations of you and so do your co-workers.
 Always do your job to the best of your abilities.
 Don’t look for the easy way out or ask a co-worker to do a part of your job.
-Be a problem solver and reMember to seek improvement in all you do.
+Be a problem solver and remember to seek improvement in all you do.

 Respect People’s Time & Priorities

 We are all working under pressure and deadlines.
 Respect your co-workers’ need for concentration.
 If you need to interrupt them, ask first “Is a good time?”.
 If your request is urgent, apologize for the interruption and keep your request brief.
-ReMember that each of us has a different style of working,
+Remember that each of us has a different style of working,

 so respect your co-workers’ style of time management and prioritizing their workload.